TylerYep/stanfordkarel/README.md

 # Documentation
 ## Running Karel
-First, ensure that Karel is correctly installed using pip.
+First, ensure that StanfordKarel is correctly installed using pip.
-If so, then any `.py` file can become a Karel program!
+Any `.py` file can become a Karel program!

 ```python
 from stanfordkarel import *